khawla-k-banydomi/schedulerapi/README.md

 ---
 ### To run the test we can write down the following command:
 ### gulp test
-- There are several tasks in the [eventsTest.js file](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/test/eventsTest.js) that could be tested which are the following:
+- There are several tasks in the [test folder](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/test) that could be tested which are the following:
 - Testing GET event
 - Testing POST event
 - Testing modify(PATCH) event